dezoxel/emergency-fund/README.md

 # Emergency Fund Management

-Manage your family emergency fund based on data-driven decisions
+Manage your family emergency fund based on data-driven decisions.

-Currently, only one simple script is available.
-It finds the best savings account based on the Coefficient of Stability and Profitability (CSP).
-It calculates the CSP for each savings account using their Annual Percentage Yield (APY) data over the past year.

 ## Table of Contents